json-api/json-api/_format/1.1/index.md

 requested them.
 The recipient of a document **MUST** ignore any profile extensions in that document that it does not understand.
 The only exception to this is profiles whose support is required using the `profile` query parameter, as described below.

+#### <a href="#profiles-sending" id="profiles-sending" class="headerlink"></a> Sending Profiled Documents

+Clients and servers **MUST** include the `profile` media type parameter in conjunction with the JSON API media type in a `Content-Type` header to indicate that they have applied one or more profiles to a JSON API document.

+When an older JSON API server that doesn't support the `profile` media type parameter receives a document with one or more profiles, it will respond with a `415 Unsupported Media Type` error.

+After attempting to rule out other possible causes of this error, a client that receives a `415 Unsupported Media Type` **SHOULD** remove the profile extensions it has applied to the document and retry its request without the `profile` media type parameter.
+If this resolves the error, the client **SHOULD NOT** attempt to use profile extensions in subsequent interactions with the same API.

+> The most likely other causes of a 415 error are that the server doesn't support JSON API at all or that the client has failed to provide a required profile.

 ### <a href="#profile-query-parameter" id="profile-query-parameter" class="headerlink"></a> `profile` Query Parameter